AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/project.rst

 in different ways depending on the tool you use for such.

 It is then important to highlight that AequilibraE, as a software, is divided in three very distinctive layers.
-The first, which is responsible for keeping links and nodes consistent with each other, are embedded in the data layer in the form of geo-spatial database triggers.
+The first, which is responsible for tables consistent with each other (including links and nodes, modes and link_types), are embedded in the data layer in the form of geo-spatial database triggers.
 The second is the Python API, which provides all of AeuqilibraE's core algorithms and data manipulation facilities.
 The third is the GUI implemented in QGIS, which provides a user-friendly interface to access the model, visualize results and run procedures.

 These software layers are *stacked* and depend on each other, which means that any network editing done in SQLite, Python or QGIS will go through the SpatiaLite triggers,